 - data interpretation

-The next session will be scheduled in fall 2017.
+The next session will be scheduled in spring 2018.

 Registration is required and is on a first-come, first-served basis.
 The seminar is open to students, postdocs, staff, faculty, residents and fellows of Northwestern University, Ann & Robert H. Lurie Children’s Hospital of Chicago and the Stanley Manne Children’s Research Institute.
 There is no course fee.